ekhurtado/I4_0_SMIA/docs/glossary.rst

    Variable
        A storage location identified by a memory address and a symbolic name, which contains some known or unknown quantity of information referred to as a value.

+   Asset
+      Physical, digital or intangible entity that has value to an individual, an organisation or a government (`IEC 63278-1 <https://webstore.iec.ch/en/publication/65628>`_).

    AAS
        The Asset Administration Shell or AAS is the standardized digital representation of an asset (adapted from `Plattform I4.0 glossary <https://www.plattform-i40.de/IP/Navigation/EN/Industrie40/Glossary/glossary.html>`_).

-   AAS Manager
-       The AAS Manager is the common part of the AAS for all AAS types.
-It is responsible for managing the AAS and representing it in the I4.0 System and it is implemented as a :term:`Industrial Agent`.
-This agent will be part of a :term:`Multi-Agent System` composed of other AASs, each with their corresponding AAS Managers.
-The AAS Manager is provided by the platform in this approach, so the user only has to parameterise it.

-   AAS Core
-       The AAS Core is the specific part of the AAS that is closely related to the asset which the AAS is representing.
-The assets can be either logical or physical.
-The AAS Core is developed by the user for each case.
+   Digital representation
+       Information and services representing an entity from a given point of view (`IEC 63278-1 <https://webstore.iec.ch/en/publication/65628>`_).

+   ..
 Inter AAS Interaction
+      ..
 Interaction type that takes place between I4.0 Components, i.e. between AASs (and therefore between AAS Managers).
 These interactions will follow FIPA-ACL, i.e. an AAS can request a service from another AAS.

-   Intra AAS Interaction
-       Interaction within each I4.0 Component, that is, between the AAS Manager and the AAS Core.
-This interaction will occur when one of the two has to perform a task that it is not capable of by itself, so it will have to request it to the other entity.
-I.e. the AAS Manager can request a service from its associated AAS Core.

    Industrial Agent
        An industrial agent is defined as a key enabler for industrial applications, focusing on core functionalities relevant to the application while often neglecting security and privacy aspects, especially in the context of cyber-physical systems and their utilization in industrial environments (see `ScienceDirect <https://www.sciencedirect.com/topics/computer-science/industrial-agent>`_).